dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 ![](./images/j7.PNG)

+The installation of the __plugins__ is essential for facilitating this process.
+This plugin installation is undertaken in conjunction with the execution of other mandatory configuration adjustments to enable the seamless operation of the intended process.

 Go to __manage jenkins > plugins__ and install the following plugins:

 - __Docker Pipeline Plugin:__ This plugin allows you to define your Jenkins pipeline using Docker commands.
 It integrates Docker functionality directly into your Jenkins pipeline script.